bic-org/Boxtech/ManualTests/ManualTests.md

 | ------- | --------- |
 | Authorization | Bearer *access_token* |

-*NOTE: Replace the `access_token` with the one you retrieved previously, in our example `784b64f338a812343915c6f4734d2f71fe14a68d`*
+*NOTE: Replace the `access_token` with the one you retrieved previously, in our example `0b59efa0ddf2b2764eb0501be6c312d0e8dc92eb`*

 - save your work which should look like this :

 ![Get headers](./images/05_Get_Headers.png)

 Click Send : you should get a response like this :

 ![Tare_kg response](./images/06_get_Response.png)

-The `tare_weight` of the container is 2200 kg.
+The `tare_kg` of the container is 2230 kg.